 Projects & Partnerships

-CONTENTdm digital collection management software runs our growing Digital Collections website of rare and unique images, documents, oral histories, and electronic theses and dissertations from our archives, special collections, and other campus units.
+CONTENTdm digital collection management software runs our growing Digital Collections website of rare and unique images, documents, and oral histories from our archives, special collections, and other campus units.

 Omeka and the Scripto plugin enables transcription of textual files.
 Our pilot project uses this technology to crowdsource the transcription of a historic African American newspaper, the Louisville Leader.